myabc/merb_mart/README.markdown

 Licensing and Copyright
 -----------------------

-MerbMart is released under the **Artistic License**.
-Copyright information, as well as a copy of the Artistic License may be found in the LICENSE file.
+This code is licensed under the **GNU Public License (GPL) v2**.
+Please see LICENSE for licensing and copyright information.

 Support
 -------